-Navy grappling with bed-bug infestation of Bremerton-based nuclear submarine
+Navy grappling with bedbug infestation of Bremerton-based nuclear submarine

 The USS Connecticut is a nuclear-powered, fast-attack submarine launched in 1997 that was transferred to a Washington home port in 2011.
 It can be used to conduct reconnaissance and protect Navy fleets.

 The infestation on the USS Connecticut was spotlighted in a recent article in the Navy Times.
-It included an interview with an unnamed petty officer who said that the bed-bug infestation first became an issue during a deployment in the Arctic Ocean in March 2020, and that the fatigue from bed bugs’ presence has become a safety issue.
+It included an interview with an unnamed petty officer who said that the bedbug infestation first became an issue during a deployment in the Arctic Ocean in March 2020, and that the fatigue from bedbugs’ presence has become a safety issue.

-“If someone’s sleep-deprived because they’re in the rack getting eaten alive by bed bugs, he could fall asleep (at the controls) and runs us into an underwater mountain,” the petty officer told The Navy Times.
+“If someone’s sleep-deprived because they’re in the rack getting eaten alive by bedbugs, he could fall asleep [at the controls] and runs us into an underwater mountain,” the petty officer told the Navy Times.

 The Navy Times also reported that some petty officers allege that the command is forcing sailors to return to sleeping in the racks this week during training, when the entire sub crew will be on board.

-The Navy public affairs officer said that the first reports of bed bugs were not made until December of last year.
+The Navy public affairs officer said that the first reports of bedbugs were not made until December of last year.
 Initial inspections that month did not detect them.
 Then, around Feb.
 19, the “physical presence of bed bugs” was established, a requirement for the treatment.
 Daily inspections have occurred since then, with the two Navy entomologists arriving March 4 “to direct hands on efforts,” said the statement from Fields.

 “The Navy takes the safety and health of Sailors very seriously,” Fields wrote.